 There is a myriad of capital-raising sources available to entrepreneurs.
 Know that there is no right or wrong way to receive juice bar funding – it’s more about which avenues are more advantageous and intelligent for your particular situation.
 Our advice is to explore as many options as you have available from this list, weighing the pros and cons and contingencies of each source.

 Though this is not actually an outside juice bar funding source, it’s important to mention this term as it relates to startup business capital.
 Essentially, bootstrapping is self-funding.
 This is where you invest your own savings into the startup.

 When raising money from your community of friends and family, you can do so by simply asking for a loan (which may or may not have any interest conditions), or by offering an investment agreement where they have partial equity in your business (more on equity conditions and what to know about equity later in the article).

-The most traditional financing sources for small business are business loans, using credit cards and lines of credit.
+The most traditional financing sources for small businesses are business loans, using credit cards, and lines of credit.
 That’s not to say as that’s the most ideal way to go for juice bar funding – again, this is unique to your circumstance and preferences – though many people will still choose this route.

 Documents you’ll need/general requirements to secure bank loans: